 Walt Disney understood this about children and was proud of producing movies for them.
 He found no reason to belittle the innocence of children.
 The Sound of Music is similar.
 Being able to watch movies that fuel the young soul with optimism is one great way of giving children the best start in life.

 The Music and Promise of Renewal

 Maria brought all of it back.
-Her arrival as the children’s governess healed the pain from the loss of their mother and restored hope for the family.
+Her arrival as the children’s governess healed their pain from the loss of their mother and restored hope to the family.
 However, there was a conflict because Maria was supposed to become a nun.
 Worried about breaking her vows, she fled back to her convent.

 The Family Love and Benevolence

 When Maria was afraid of the romantic feelings she had for Captain Von Trapp, her mentor — Mother Abbess, told Maria that the love between a man and a woman was just as holy as the love of God.
 She told Maria that she needn’t feel guilty for loving the Captain, nor should she think that she was betraying her vow when she pledged her life to the service of God.